lesleycw/f5xc-lab-101/lab2.rst

-Lab 2: Deploying an AWS VPC Site
+Lab 2: Deploying an Public Cloud Site
 ================================

 In the previous lab you learned how to protect a resource that is already on the Public Internet.